July 28, 2020 • Field Notes, Ocean Facts

 A: There have been researchers stationed continuously on the Farallon Islands since April 1968, led by our partners at Point Blue Conservation Science, and none have been killed by the birds!
 However, the birds can indeed attack researchers during the breeding season, so the biologists wear hard hats and rain gear in summer for protection.
 Here is a comical report from a NPR reporter who visited the islands.

-If you are interested in joining us to look for whales and other wildlife in the Greater Farallones National Marine Sanctuary, we are currently offering two different options: 1) Farallon Islands will resume this weekend.
-Details and dates are here.
-2) Our shorter Golden Gate Whale Watching Cruises are also offered on select weekends, info here.
-Both trips have been redesigned with new COVID-safety protocols including social distancing, reduced capacity, and other measures.
-Learn more at the links above.
+If you are interested in joining us to look for whales and other wildlife in the Greater Farallones National Marine Sanctuary, please find details and dates are here.
+Trips have been redesigned with new COVID-safety protocols including social distancing, reduced capacity, and other measures.
+Learn more at the link above.

 For more ways to stay engaged virtually, consider joining Oceanic Society’s new membership program!
 For as little as $5/month, you will join this growing community of ocean-lovers and receive exclusive updates about our work (see a sample of our June member’s only newsletter, The Tide, here).
 Members provide needed, consistent support that makes a real difference to our work!